 During an episode of diarrhea, you can offer foods that are well tolerated and loved.

-In prevention of future episodes, the key to avoid diarrhea (and constipation) is to eat enough fibres.
 Fibres are essential to help stools get formed in the digestive tract.
 One easy way to do that is to offer the healthy plate.
-Whole grains products, fruits, veggies are all excellent sources of fibres.
+This includes whole grain products, fruits, and veggies, which are all excellent sources of fibres.

 A healthy diet with a lots of fibres will help prevent diarrhea in children

 Should I give probiotics to my toddler who has diarrhea?